-The depression of the ‘30s put a damper on travel and vacationing, because very few people had dispensable income.
-The Birchmont Beach Hotel company weathered two years of practically no business, then went bankrupt in 1934.
-Back in Bay Lake, Joe Ruttger’s sons Max and Alex heard that the Birchmont Beach Hotel in Bemidji was for sale and the property was sold to the brothers in September of 1936 they acquired the property for only $39,000!
+The Great Depression of the ‘30s put a damper on travel and vacationing, as few people had disposable income.
+The Birchmont Beach Hotel company weathered two years with little-to-no business before going bankrupt in 1934.
+Joe Ruttger’s sons, Max and Alex, caught word that the Birchmont Beach Hotel in Bemidji was for sale and the property was sold to the brothers in September of 1936 for a mere $39,000.

-In the spring of 1937, the new owners of the Birchmont, Max and Alex, were busy with their own resorts, so they sent Max’s son Don, up to Bemidji.
-Don, only 21, had the job of restoring a run-down property, rebuilding a clientele, and getting the business back into the black.
+In the spring of 1937, the new owners had their hands full with their respective resorts.
+Max’s son, Don, was sent up to Bemidji in their place.
+Don, then only 21, had the job of restoring the now run-down property, rebuilding clientele, and getting the business back on track.
 It was an immediate success.
-Don eventually bought the resort from his father and uncle, and in 1944, he married Bemidji native, Lucille Forester.
-They had two children, Randy and Sally.
-Sally has since moved to Florida.
-Randy, the fourth generation of Ruttger’s to continue in the family tradition, owned and operated the resort until it’s sale in 2018.
+Don eventually bought the resort from his father and uncle, and in 1944, he married Bemidji native Lucille Forester.
+Together they had two children, Randy and Sally.
+While Sally has since moved to Florida, Randy, the fourth generation of Ruttgers to continue in the family tradition, owned and operated the resort until it’s sale in 2018.

-Randy and Tina Ruttger officially retired in 2018.
-Of course, they will likely be seen around the resort for summers to come, but as guests now; relaxing and enjoying the fruits of their labor.
+Randy and his wife, Tina, officially retired in 2018.
+They can still be seen around the resort, but as guests now, relaxing and enjoying the fruits of their labor.

 The Birchmont has seen many changes over the 80 + years since Don first moved to Bemidji.
 The Ruttger family family maintained the charm of the grand old summer resort on Lake Bemidji from 1936 to 2018.

-One thing will never change.
-The friendly hospitality of family ownership.
-Photos of the old Birchmont Hotel, Birchmont Beach Hotel, and of personages that have stayed here scattered around the lobby, celebrating what the lodge once was and what it will always be.
+One thing will never change – The friendly hospitality of family ownership.
+Photos of the old Birchmont Hotel, Birchmont Beach Hotel, and of personages that have stayed here are scattered around the lobby, celebrating what the lodge once was and what it will always be.